 Thanks to Ansel, I learned that the right mentorship is capable of cementing our passions and giving us each an invaluable well to draw from until we click our final frame.

-Manuello Paganelli’s latest book, ”Cuba: A Personal Journey 1989-2015” will be published this fall by Daylight Books.
+Manuello Paganelli’s latest book, ”Cuba: A Personal Journey 1989-2015” was recently published by Daylight Books.
 He also offers regular photography workshops in Cuba.
 Learn more in his photographer’s profile below.